tjkemper/riddle/riddles.md

 You have a 3-gallon and a 5-gallon jug that you can fill from a fountain of water.

 How do you get exactly 4 gallons

+## 19 Lily pads
+There is a pond with lily pads in it.
+Every day the amount of lily pads in the pond doubles.
+(2,4,8,16,32, etc.) If on the 30th day the pond is completely full, on which day was it half full?